 A plastic or wire housing around the top of the bowl, the guard prevents hands, clothing, or foreign objects from coming in contact with the agitator during mixing, and most mixers are required to include one to comply with OSHA regulations (Standard 29CFR 1910.212).

-The primary point to take from this is that your staff should understand the dangers of operating the mixer; for example, trying to bypass the guard by putting hands / fingers / utensils in or under it during operation can have very negative consequences and your training should teach the dangers of such things.
+Your staff should understand the dangers of operating the mixer; for example, trying to bypass the guard by putting hands / fingers / utensils in or under it during operation can have very negative consequences and your training should cover the proper way to operate and clean commercial mixers for the safety and security of your staff.

-The light duty mixer is best suited for establishments that only need a mixer for occasional or infrequent use.
+The light duty mixer is best suited for establishments that only need a mixer for occasional or infrequent use such as light prep work and small batches of baked goods.

-The heavy duty mixer features a more durable construction suited for applications where thick, heavy dough is constantly being mixed.
-For example, this is the perfect mixer for pizzerias consistently making large batches of pizza dough.
+The heavy duty mixer features a more durable construction suited for applications where thick, heavy dough is constantly being mixed like large bulk batches of pizza dough and baked goods.
 These types of dough mixers also have deluxe accessory packages to give you more options out of the box.

 |5 - 7 Qt.
 Mixers||10 - 12 Qt.
 Mixers||20 Qt.
 Mixers||30 Qt.
 Mixers||40 Qt.
 Mixers||60 Qt.
 Mixers||80 Qt.
 Mixers||100 Qt. and Above|